16 May knitting is the new yoga,but actually the inspirational topic for this blog post is—toilets.

 I doubt there is anyone out there who is not yet aware that I can now claim the title GRANDMOTHER.
-It is with the greatest of self-discipline that I do not insist that every guest look at photos on my mobile phone before they are allowed to enjoy breakfast.
-I became a champion knitter overnight – a few nights ago I woke up with tennis elbow pain and suddenly realised: I just finished my 6th jersey for 2 month old Luella – no wonder!!
+It is with the greatest of self-discipline that I do not insist that every guest looks at photos on my mobile phone before they are allowed to enjoy breakfast.
+I became a champion knitter overnight – shortly after Luella’s birth I woke up with tennis elbow pain and suddenly realised: I just finished my 6th jersey for 2-month-old Luella – no wonder!!

 But back to toilets…